Skip to content

 Ancient Egyptian Cats were God-like creatures

-They look on a spiritual importance and were considered to be a sacred animal with magical powers.
+They looked at spiritual importance and were considered to be sacred animals with magical powers.
 Ancient Egyptians believed that keeping a cat would protect their home and bring them good luck.
 Several gods and goddesses were associated with cats, the most famous of which was the goddess called Bastet.
 Bastet had the body of a woman and the head of a cat.
-Bastet was known as the ‘household goddess’ and was responsible for mothers, children, pet cats, fertility and dancing.
-If an Egyptian had a dream about a cat it was thought to bring good fortune.
+Bastet was the ‘household goddess’ responsible for mothers, children, pet cats, fertility and dancing.
+If an Egyptian dreamed about a cat, it was thought to bring good fortune.

 Ancient Egyptian Cats were mummified and put on jewellery